Philmont Pollinator Pathway

 WHY NATIVE PLANTS?

-Native pollinators and native plants evolved together and work together as a pollination system.
-Pollinators certainly visit and benefit from other plants, but many require particular native plants for nesting and larval development.
-For example, monarch butterflies drink nectar from a variety of flowers, but they require milkweed to reproduce.
-There are other great reasons to include native plants in our landscape.
-They easily flourish here because they are adapted to our climate, soil, and wildlife and often require less water than other ornamental plants.
-Hardy and drought tolerant plants are important to maintaining beautiful and resilient ornamental landscapes.
+Native pollinators and native plants evolved together and work as pollination systems.
+Pollinators do visit and benefit from other plants, but many require particular native plants for nesting and larval development.
+Native plants easily flourish because they are adapted to our climate, soil, and wildlife and often require less water than other garden plants.

 JOIN THE PATHWAY